 Dial-a-Ride's performance in terms of journeys operated was similar to the same quarter in the previous year.
-The final number of journeys delivered was slightly below target for the year.
-Customer satisfaction was below target at 91%.
+Customer satisfaction was below target at 92%.
 Customer satisfaction is lowest for the booking service.
 This contrasts with a good level of satisfaction with the actual journey experience.